andriy1144/WebBlog/README.md

 ___

 ## TO-DO tasks:
-- [ ] Improve UI appearance(animations, more styling etc...)
+- [ ] Improve UI appearance(animations, more styling etc...).
-- [ ] Test application to find all possible bugs
+- [ ] Test application to find all possible bugs.
+- [ ] Add "About" page!